dcoomber/utilities/README.md

 1. Viewing application logs
 1. Editing the namespace configuration

+## Trello to CSV converter
+A shell script to download and convert a Trello board to CSV.

 ## Web crawl and search
 Command-line utility to traverse all links within a specific domain in order to search for specific text within the `html` of each page.